asreview/asreview/docs/source/extensions/extension_development.rst

 An extension of the :class:`asreview.datasets.BaseDataSet` class.

 Dataset extensions integrate new datasets for use in ASReview.
-Adding datasets via extension provides quick access to the dataset via commandline or other user interface.
+Adding datasets via extension provides quick access to the dataset via Command Line Interface or in ASReview LAB.

 It is advised to place the new dataset ``your_dataset`` in the following package structure: